lidofinance/lido-improvement-proposals/LIPS/lip-30.md

 The second phase involves revealing the actual report data and emitting exit events for the listed validators.
 When the data is revealed, the contract saves a timestamp linked to the data hash.
 This later allows any actor to prove that a specific validator was requested to exit, and when the corresponding event was emitted.

-Because report hashes can be submitted by more than just oracles, this system increases the protocol’s resilience.

 ![Report Validators to Exit](assets/lip-30/1_report_validators_to_exit.png)

 ### 3.2 Triggerable Withdrawal Requests submittion